Frequently asked questions about Azure Kubernetes Service (AKS)

 Can I use admission controller webhooks on AKS?

-Yes, you may use admission controller webhooks on AKS.
+Yes, you can use admission controller webhooks on AKS.
 It's recommended you exclude internal AKS namespaces, which are marked with the control-plane label.
 For example:

 namespaceSelector: matchExpressions: - key: control-plane operator: DoesNotExist

 AKS firewalls the API server egress so your admission controller webhooks need to be accessible from within the cluster.

 Can admission controller webhooks impact kube-system and internal AKS namespaces?

 To protect the stability of the system and prevent custom admission controllers from impacting internal services in the kube-system, namespace AKS has an Admissions Enforcer, which automatically excludes kube-system and AKS internal namespaces.
 This service ensures the custom admission controllers don't affect the services running in kube-system.

 If you have a critical use case for deploying something on kube-system (not recommended) in support of your custom admission webhook, you may add the following label or annotation so that Admissions Enforcer ignores it.

 "admissions.enforcer/disabled": "true" or Annotation:

 Is Azure Key Vault integrated with AKS?